Published:

 2. Haigh’s Chocolate

-Alfred E. Haigh founded this Australian chocolate company way back in 1915 and here we are over a century later.
+Alfred E. Haigh founded this Australian chocolate company in 1915, and they’re still here over a century later.
 The brand is still making some of our favourite chocolate in Australia from scratch using raw UTZ-certified cocoa beans as a source.
 In 1993, it launched the Easter bilby, which has since become the stuff of local legend around Easter.
 With store locations in Adelaide, Sydney, Melbourne, and Canberra, Haigh’s endures as a veritable institution and a damn great one at that.

 Address: Various locations